Attention All Members with Partners: Conference Scholarship Opportunity

-The Partners’ Conference Scholarship Program, created in the memory of Frances “Babs” Elwell, partner of Vermont Range Rider, Corky Elwell, continues its mission to provide scholarships for partners of ICMA members who have never attended an ICMA Annual Conference.
-Fund-raising activities increase the fund balance and ensure that the program can provide scholarships for future conferences.
+The Partners’ Conference Scholarship Program, created in the memory of Frances “Babs” Elwell, continues its mission to provide scholarships for partners of ICMA members who have not attended the Annual Conference.
+Fundraising activities ensure that the program can provide scholarships for future conferences.

 All partners of ICMA members who have not attended a conference are eligible.
 To apply for this scholarship, fill out an application.

-Consider making a contribution to ICMA’s Partners Program.
-Your contribution, whatever the amount, can directly help other member partners share in the fun and learning experience of the annual conference.
-Make contributions payable to ICMA Conference Assistance Program and send to Partners Program, ICMA, 777 North Capitol Street, N.E., Suite 500, Washington DC, 20002-4201.
+You can contribute directly help other member partners share in the fun and learning experience of the Annual Conference.
+Make contributions payable to ICMA Conference Assistance Program and send to: